Marie Osmond, 60, Is Singing & Dancing In The Sun In New Instagram Clip

 Marie was caught by Cody as she made her grand entrance out of her private dressing area.

 She exited the doorway and sang the theme to the 1970s crime drama Charlie’s Angels.
 The widely watched ABC television series starred Farrah Fawcett, Jaclyn Smith, and Kate Jackson.
-She mimicked the silhouette that ended the opening title card of the series as she walked towards her pal, who was laughing as Marie made her approach.
+She mimicked the silhouette that ended the opening title card of the series as she walked toward her pal, who was laughing as Marie made her approach.

 “How can you not love this lady?” questioned Cody as he appeared in the frame of the clip.

-Marie wore a cute outfit that consisted of a long brown sweater that was slim in cut, reaching down to the backs of her knees.
-With that, she paired a black shirt underneath the sweater in a slim cut.
+Marie wore a cute outfit that featured a long brown sweater that was slim in cut, reaching down to the backs of her knees.
+With that, she paired a black shirt underneath the sweater, also in a slim cut.

 Finishing off the look were formfitting patterned pants and ankle boots that had a high, chunky heel.
 Marie wore several necklaces that were adorned with bright stones to add some texture and color to her overall ensemble.

 Marie’s tresses were back to their normal brown shade, blown out straight and with full bangs.
-The singer debuted a chic short blonde bob to Instagram on February 12, shocking fans of both the daytime talk series and her followers with the dramatic style change.
+The singer debuted a chic, short blond bob to Instagram on February 12, shocking fans of both the daytime talk series and her followers with the dramatic style change.
 Marie fooled everyone with the new look, which turned out to be a wig instead of a cut and color to her natural tresses.

 As the two walked away, Marie and Cody were happy and joking.